If your child is being bully, time is crucial!

 4. Sexual bullying - sexual propositioning, sexual harassment and abuse involving actual physical contact and sexual assault.

-Lack of safety is one of the top concerns of young people, and bullying is a real and constant threat.
+Is one of the top concerns of young people, and bullying is a real and constant threat.
 A child's emotional development is just as important, if not more so, than academic development.
 In fact, a safe, healthy emotional environment is essential to academic growth and success.

 Humiliation, fear, anxiety and depression are the constant companions of a child that is bullied.
 It can lead to harmful, shocking and unexpected behavior from an otherwise shy or timid child.